AstraZeneca awarded $76 million from Apotex for Prilosec generic

-NEW YORK, Dec 3 (Reuters) - A U.S. federal judge has awarded AstraZeneca Plc $76 million in damages from generic drug manufacturer Apotex for infringing upon patents for AstraZeneca’s blockbuster heartburn drug, Prilosec, between 2003 and 2007.
+NEW YORK (Reuters) - A U.S. federal judge has awarded AstraZeneca Plc $76 million in damages from generic drug manufacturer Apotex for infringing upon patents for AstraZeneca’s blockbuster heartburn drug, Prilosec, between 2003 and 2007.

 Following a two-week non-jury trial, U.S. District Judge Denise Cote in New York said Apotex, Canada’s largest generic pharmaceutical company, must pay AstraZeneca the equivalent of 50 percent of its profits during the three-and-a-half years it sold a generic version of Prilosec.